tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-25-Referer-suppressor.md

 <meta http-equiv="refresh" content="0; url=http://example.com/">
 ```

-On a page including this tag, IE or Firefox does not send the referer to the
+On a page including this tag, [IE or Firefox does not send the referer to the
-redirected url, but Chrome, Safari or Opera does.
-So we need a new school,
+redirected url, but Chrome, Safari or Opera does][stackoverflow].
+So we need
-i.e. "[Meta referrer][meta-referrer]":
+a new school, i.e. "[Meta referrer][meta-referrer]":

 ```html
 <meta name="referrer" content="no-referrer">